scverse/squidpy_notebooks/CONTRIBUTING.rst

 ---------------------------
 Examples and Tutorials are represented as an executable **Python file**.
 The general structure is described `here <https://sphinx-gallery.github.io/stable/syntax.html>`_ .
-You can work on a jupyter notebook to develop the example, but the file needs to be pushed as a ``.py`` file.
+You can work on a jupyter notebook to develop the example, but the file needs to be pushed as a ``.ipynb`` file.
 You can conveniently go back and forth with ``jupytext`` (install it with pip):

 .. code-block::